dremio-hub/dremio-flight-connector/README.md

 1. Take the resulting .jar file in the target folder and put it in the \dremio\jars folder in Dremio
 1. Restart Dremio

-## Accessing Dremio via flight
+## Accessing Dremio via flight in python

 The Flight endpoint is exposed on port `47470`.
-The most recent release of pyarrow (`0.14.0`) has the flight client built in.
+The most recent release of pyarrow (`0.14.1`) has the flight client built in.
 To access Dremio via Flight first install pyarrow (`conda install pyarrow -c conda-forge` or `pip install pyarrow`).
+You must also generate the python class for the Command proto `protoc -I=dremio-flight-connector/command/src/main/protobuf --python_out=. dremio-flight-connector/command/src/main/protobuf/command.proto`.
 Then:

 ```python
 from pyarrow import flight